grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 "What's with all the transparency?"
 Percy asked.

 "Ah yes.
-Typically I play my cards somewhat closer.
+Typically I play my cards a bit closer.
 But as I said, this job is of some urgency, so I am hoping to build some trust with you quickly.
 I can only hope you respond reciprocally.

 "Well then, in the interest of transparency you should know that my boat, as solid as she is, is currently in desperate need of some downtime for repairs.
 There's a limited amount of urgency we can put into picking up a job."